 When the whole of the ball passes over the goal-line excluding that portion between the goal-posts, either in the air or on the ground, having last been played by one of the attacking team, it shall be kicked direct into play beyond the penalty-area from a point within that half of the goal-area nearest to where it crossed the line, by a player of the defending team.
 A goalkeeper shall not receive the ball into his hands from a goal-kick in order that he may thereafter kick it into play.
 If the ball is not kicked beyond the penalty-area, i.e., direct into play, the kick shall be retaken.
 The kicker shall not play the ball a second time until it has touched - or been played by - another player.
 A goal shall not be scored direct from such a kick.
-Players of the team opposing that of the player taking the goal-kick shall remain outside the penalty-area whilst the kick is being taken.
+Players of the team opposing that of the player taking the goal-kick shall remain outside the penalty-area until the ball has been kicked out of the penalty-area.

-Punishment: If a player taking a goal-kick plays the ball a second time after it has passed beyond the penalty-area, but before it has touched or been played by another player, an indirect free-kick shall be awarded to the opposing team, to be taken from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+Punishment: If a player taking a goalkick plays the ball a second time after it has passed beyond the penalty-area, but before it has touched or been played by another player, an indirect free-kick shall be awarded to the opposing team, to be taken from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+Decisions of the International Board